 Baylor graduate programs fare well in latest U.S. News rankings

-Such rankings are typically based on undergraduate education, which has long been Baylor’s bread and butter.
-But for those pursuing master’s and doctoral degrees, there’s another important U.S. News ranking: its “Best Graduate Schools 2020” guidebook, released in March.
+Such rankings typically focus on undergraduate education, which has long been Baylor’s bread and butter.
+But for those pursuing master’s and doctoral degrees, there’s another important U.S. News ranking: its “Best Graduate Schools 2023” rankings, released late last month.
 Here’s a quick look at how some of Baylor’s graduate programs fared in the latest rankings:

-- Baylor Law School’s trial advocacy program came in at No. 2 in the country.
+- Baylor Law School’s trial advocacy program held steady at No. 2 in the country.

 - The U.S. Army-Baylor master’s degree program in health care management ranked No. 9 nationally.

-- The Hankamer School of Business’ MBA in health care administration was ranked 17th nationally, and its graduate program in entrepreneurship ranked 24th.
+- The Hankamer School of Business’ graduate program in entrepreneurship and its MBA in health care administration each came in at No. 17 nationally.

-U.S. News bases its rankings on two types of data: expert opinions about the programs, and statistics that measure the quality of a school’s faculty, research and students.
-It all adds up to support what we already know — that Baylor is an amazing place to continue your education.
+U.S. News bases its rankings on two types of data: expert opinions about program excellence, and statistical indicators that measure the quality of a school’s faculty, research and students.
+All those statistics and measures reaffirm what we’ve known for a long time — that Baylor University is an amazing place to take your education to the next level!